All FAQs will soon be directed to askUSC.

 - What should I do if I don’t get my first preference for destination / institution?

 If you are not given your first preference, USC will always try to offer you your second preference.
-This is why it is important to have a second preference ready when submitting your application to the faculty.
-You can ask them to approve your second preference courses at the same time as approving your first preference.
+This is why it is important to have a second preference and to have the course approval application form ready to submit for assessment.

 - Can I read about experiences other students have had on their Study Overseas?